-Education is generally described as “the process of receiving or giving systematic instruction.”
+Education is generally described as the process of providing or receiving systematic teaching.
 It is a basic human right because it is considered one of the fundamental guarantees that enable an individual to live his full potential as a human being.

 Various international agreements entered into by the Philippines, including the 1948 Universal Declaration of Human Rights and the United Nations Millennium Development Goals, state that the state has a responsibility to guarantee the people’s right to education.